healthnoteinc/policies/07-systems_access_policy.md

 Passwords are used for various purposes at the Health Note.
 Some of the more common uses include user-level accounts, web accounts, e-mail accounts, screen saver protection, voice-mail password, and customer logins.
 Since very few systems have support for one-time tokens (i.e., dynamic passwords which are only used once), everyone should be aware of how to select strong passwords.

+Limited only by systems that support it (we make our best effort to enforce up to the limitations of a particular platform):
 * a minimum length of 16 and max length of 64 characters;
 * a mix of upper case characters, lower case characters, and numbers or special characters;
 * disallow use of repetitive sequential characters (i.e. "3tttttt");